Targeted Compliance Framework: Mutual Obligation Failures Guideline

 View this document as…

-In the 2017–18 Budget the Australian Government announced the introduction of the Targeted Compliance Framework (TCF) commencing from 1 July 2018.
-The framework is designed to ensure only those job seekers who are persistently and wilfully non-compliant incur financial penalties while providing protections for the most vulnerable.
-It is designed to encourage job seekers to engage with their employment services provider (Provider), take personal responsibility for managing and meeting their Mutual Obligation Requirements, and actively look for work.
+The Targeted Compliance Framework (TCF) is designed to target financial penalties towards only those Participants who persistently commit Mutual Obligation Failures without a Valid Reason or Reasonable Excuse, while providing protections for the most vulnerable.
+It is designed to encourage Participants to engage with their employment services provider (Provider), take personal responsibility for managing and meeting their Mutual Obligation Requirements, and actively look for work.

 |Document Type||Departmental document|